apache/predictionio-sdk-java/README.md

 ### Building

-Edit the source and replace App keys and API URLs with your test server.
+If your PredictionIO server is not at localhost, edit the source and replace API URLs with your PredictionIO server host.

 To build these examples you will need Maven 3+.
 Run the following in each example's directory, e.g.

+    cd ~/PredictionIO-Java-SDK/examples/import
+    mvn clean compile assembly:single
 	cd ~/PredictionIO-Java-SDK/examples/client
     mvn clean compile assembly:single

-This will create one JAR file with all dependencies built in.
+These will create JAR files with all dependencies built in.

-### Usage
+### Try It Now

-For SampleClient, usage is as follows.
+First, you need to create an Application on PredictionIO and obtain an appkey.

+To import the provided small sample data:

-	cd ~/PredictionIO-Java-SDK/examples/client
+    cd ~/PredictionIO-Java-SDK/examples/import
-    java -jar target/sample-client-0.3-SNAPSHOT-jar-with-dependencies.jar
+    java -jar target/sample-import-<latest version>.jar <your appkey here> sampledata/sample1.txt

+You will then have to create an engine and make sure that it's up and running.
+It may take an hour for the prediction results to be generated.

+Then, you can run the sample client of various tasks:

+	cd ~/PredictionIO-Java-SDK/examples/simpletasks1
+    java -jar target/sample-client-<latest version>-jar-with-dependencies.jar <your appkey here> <your engine name here>

+Enjoy!

 Support
 =========